petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 * Contributing some code.

+A seer might spot someone raising questions and problems for the community to solve in a forum.
+They make introductions to exactly the right person to guide and coach.
+Someone who's been on that road before who can talk them through the pitfalls, hurdles, and barriers.

-A DevRel seer might identify someone having great success documenting what they did autonomously to solve a problem.
-They shake hands and talk about red socks (a strange custom in the United States that still baffles me).
-Within a few days, they are pals.
+They might meet someone having great success documenting what they did but keeping it to themselves.
+They shake hands and talk about red socks (a strange custom in the United States that still baffles me) and within a few days, they are pals.

 "Did you know [Hellmar Becker](https://blog.hellmar-becker.de/)?
 He puts all that kind of stuff on his blog.
 Do you want to meet him?"
 Hey presto, our lonely developer is connected with someone who can help them put that content in a public blog.
 Huzzah!
 Let the UGC program commence.

-A seer might spot someone raising questions and problems for the community to solve in a forum.
-They make introductions to exactly the right person to guide and coach.
-Someone who's been on that road before who can talk them through the pitfalls, hurdles, and barriers.

 They recognise educational needs, talk to them about what they're trying to achieve, and signpost them to a specific tutorial or course that they need.